kkaafrank/tesseract-retrain/README.md

 git submodule update --init --recursive
 ```

+Additionally, you will need to follow the setup steps for the tesstrain repository.
+Namely installing the C utilities (like `make`, `wget`, and `gcc`).
+These can all be installed via [Cygwin](https://www.cygwin.com/)

 ### Virtual Envrionment

 It is adivsed to set up a virtual environment to prevent interfering with dependencies of other python enviroments you may have on your machine.